Landlord Retaliation Eviction UK Tenant Rights

 Getting an eviction notice is stressful.
 The stomach-drop feeling of opening that letter is real.
 But the notice is not the end of the process, and you have time to respond properly.

 First, do not ignore it.
-A Section 8 notice requires a notice period depending on the ground used, from two weeks to two months.
+A Section 8 notice carries a notice period that depends on the ground used.
+There is no minimum for serious antisocial behaviour, 2 weeks for a breach of tenancy, 4 weeks for rent arrears, and 4 months where the landlord says they are selling or moving in.
 Missing a court hearing because you hoped the problem would go away is the worst possible outcome.

 Second, check the notice carefully.
 Section 8 notices must specify the ground being relied upon.
 If no ground is stated, or the ground cited is vague, the notice may be defective on its face.
 A defective notice can be challenged before the possession claim even reaches a hearing.